 Just because the restaurants above are my favorite in Te Anau, doesn’t mean they are the only good choices.
 Some other great restaurants in Te Anau include the following:

-- La Toscana – A fantastic Italian on Milford Road
+• La Toscana Pizzeria – A fantastic Italian on Milford Road

 Fun Things to do in Te Anau

-- Explore Milford Sound – There are so many cruises you can take from Te Anau to Milford but one of the most popular and affordable is the Nature Cruise of Milford Sound.
-For $139 NZD you’ll get transport to Milford followed by a 2-hour cruise of Milford Sound, easily one of the most beautiful places in all of New Zealand.
+• Explore Milford Sound – There are so many cruises you can take from Te Anau to Milford but one of the most popular and affordable is this Nature Cruise of Milford Sound.
+For $215 NZD you’ll get transport to Milford followed by a 2-hour cruise of Milford Sound, easily one of the most beautiful places in all of New Zealand.
 Lunch is provided.

 Where to Stay in Te Anau

 Although only a small town, Te Anau boasts lots of amazing places to stay.
 I almost always stay here when exploring Milford Sound.
 The reason?
-Well, I like to take my time on the road from Te Anau to Milford Sound stopping along to way to enjoy hikes and viewpoints.
-The only way to do this is to stay in Te Anau or Milford Sound itself (which is much more expensive!)
+Well, I like to take my time on the road from Te Anau to Milford Sound, stopping along the way to enjoy hikes and viewpoints.
+The only way to do this is to stay in Te Anau or Milford Sound itself (which is much more expensive).

 Renting a Car, Campervan, or Motorhome in New Zealand